palangsi/Keyworder/README.txt

 🚀 How It Works

-The tool performs three key actions:
+The tool performs four key actions:

-Normalization: It takes any input string and replaces all instances of multiple spaces, newlines, and tabs with a single space.
+Normalization: It takes any input string and replaces all instances of multiple spaces, newlines, and tabs with a single space, also remove words less than three characters.

 Conversion: It replaces every single space ( ) in the normalized string with a comma and a single space (, ).

+There is a exception list of common word combinations that are exempt from adding the comma like " Happy new year" "Happy birthday"

 Copy: It automatically copies the resulting keyword string to your clipboard for instant pasting.